kiwix/kiwix-js/README.md

 ## Usage

 Install "Kiwix JS" from your browser's add-on store.
 This is the best way to get the extension, because it will be kept up to date automatically.
-If you would rather not use a store, you can get a file-based version of the extension from http://download.kiwix.org/release/browsers/, but you will have to update this manually.
+If you would rather not use a store, you can get a file-based version of the extension from http://download.kiwix.org/release/browsers/ (and follow
+[instructions below](#installing-signed-or-unsigned-extension-files-in-chromium)), but you will have to update this manually.

 Alternatively, you can bookmark or install the PWA version from https://browser-extension.kiwix.org/current/ (it will auto-update), or try our dedicated
 PWA version at https://pwa.kiwix.org.
 To install the PWA (in Chromium browsers), go to Settings -> Apps -> Install this site as an app.